dmester/pdftosvg.net/README.md

 * Almost dependency free.

 ## State
 There are PDF features not yet implemented by this library.
-Don't use it as a general PDF conversion tool for any PDF.
-However it should be fine if used on PDFs from a specific PDF producer, after thorough testing on PDFs created by that particular producer.
+Before using it, please do rigorous testing of PDFs from the PDF producer you intend to convert, to ensure it does not use any features not supported by PdfToSvg.NET.

 📖 [Read more about limitations](docs/limitations.md)